OSPanel/SystemPreparationTool/README.md

 * Installing Microsoft Visual C++ 2005-2022 Redistributable Packages
 * Configuring access rights to the HOSTS file (+ restoring the file in case of its absence)
-* Optimization of system settings (prohibition of automatic termination of processes, setting timeouts, etc.)
+* Optimize Windows shutdown settings
-* optimization of the network stack for proper DNS operation in a local web development environment
+* Optimization of network stack settings for working in a local web development environment
-* Optimization of system services and settings for working with a solid-state drive
+* Optimization of system settings for SSD drives

 ##  System requirements